jcorbin/pchepa/README.md

 ## Design

 The design is based around integrating readily available PC case fans and cylindrical HEPA filter cartridges.
-So the build breaks down mainly involves 6 parts:
+So the build mainly involves 6 parts:
-- purchased cylindrical HEPA filter cartridge
+- purchased cylindrical HEPA filter cartridges
-- purchased PC case fan
+- purchased PC case fans
 - purchased PWM fan control module
-- printed base plate under the filter
+- printed base plates under the filters
-- printed cover plate between the filter and fan
+- printed cover plates between the filters and fans
-- printed grill enclosure over/around the fan
+- printed grill enclosure over/around the fans

 Secondarily there can be a flexible mesh wall wrapped around the HEPA filter to protect it from impact.
 This wall can be printed in sections, or a suitable